YannisZa/GeNSIT/docs/configuration_settings.md

 ## Hyperparameters

 Hyperparameters are relevant to the architecture of the Neural Network.
-The number of hidden layers (excluding input and output) is given by `num_layers`.
+The number of hidden layers (excluding input and output) is given by `num_hidden_layers`.
 The loss optimisation algorithm is given by `optimizer` and its `learning_rate`.
 NN layer biases correspond to `biases`.
 The `layer_specific` number of nodes per layer and activation functions are equal to `nodes_per_layer` and `activation_funcs`, respectively.

 ### Loss